-Consider how will you be able to trace people coming and going from your event.
-If there was a suspected outbreak related to the event, having tracing details available will be important to assist SA Health and SA Police in tracing workers and attendees to reduce the risk to the community.
+If there was a suspected outbreak related to the event, tracing records are important for SA Health and SA Police in tracing workers and attendees to determine close contacts relevant to your event.
+This will reduce the risk to the wider community.